 A gentle ointment like petroleum jelly can provide a barrier that helps protect your skin.
 It’s a better choice than medicated creams, which can cause dryness and irritation.
 But use just a little -- an overload of ointment can keep skin from getting air, which will help it heal.

 If your bottom itches, talk to your doctor.
-She may recommend that you use an anti-inflammatory cream, such as cortisone, for a few days to keep you from scratching.
+They may recommend that you use an anti-inflammatory cream, such as cortisone, for a few days to keep you from scratching.

 Let It Breathe